 Let’s be real: it’s hard to talk about money.
-And, it’s even harder to talk about it professionally — especially when you’re discussing salary as part of a role with a potential employer, or having a conversation about a raise with your current one.
+And, it’s even harder to talk about it professionally—especially when you’re discussing salary as part of a role with a potential employer, or having a conversation about a raise with your current one.
+Compensation conversations can be fraught with anxiety, as compensation is a deeply personal topic that directly impacts your sense of value and financial stability.

-That said, we’ve put together our Candidate Relations team’s best tips and insights for how to tactfully — but firmly — bring up the salary conversation in both a job interview and with your manager in your current role:
+That said, we’ve put together our team’s best tips and insights for how to tactfully—but firmly—bring up the compensation conversation in both a job interview and with your manager in your current role:

 Before talking about salary in a job interview: